-Established in 1947 in Shanghai, China, as the Economic Commission for Asia and the Far East (ECAFE) to assist in post-war economic reconstruction, the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) moved its headquarters to Bangkok in January 1949.
+ESCAP’s journey began in 1947 in Shanghai, China as the Economic Commission for Asia and the Far East (ECAFE) to assist in post-war economic reconstruction.
+Two years later, it moved to its present-day headquarters in Bangkok in January 1949.